 Marc Levy is a Director, Producer, Cinematographer, and Editor who co-owns Indigenous Films, which makes documentary and commercial projects all over the world.
 Recent work includes an Emmy-nominated series for NFL Network called “Undrafted”, a robust slate of intimate sports and culture documentaries for Red Bull, ESPN 30 for 30’s, and well as commercial projects for Toyota, Dell, Subaru, AOL, Intel, and The Honest Company.

 Indigenous Films is a duo (Levy is joined by Marc Salomon) that specializes in documentaries, features, and commercials.
 To see Indigenous’ work, visit their website.

-KWIPPED recently asked Marc Levy of Indigenous Films –a KWIPPED supplier—what tools they love for filmmaking.
-Levy’s list is quite impressive.
-Each piece of equipment Indigenous Films chooses is unique and expands the imagination of filmmaking.
+KWIPPED recently asked Marc of Indigenous Films –a KWIPPED supplier—what tools they love to use for filmmaking.
+Levy’s list is quite impressive, ranging from high dollar items to less expensive ones.
+Each piece of equipment Indigenous Films chooses is uniquely tailored to their needs and experiences and expands the imagination of filmmaking.

 Indigenous Films’ Filmmaking Toolbox

 “We [Indigenous Films] love it because it’s the perfect camera for so much of what we do—documentary content shot in a cinematic style.
 This camera shoots up to 180 frames per second internally, has a ton of latitude (which means it produces a film-like image) and unlike many cameras that have similar capabilities, it is built for rugged run n’ gun shooting, with XLR inputs, TC in and out, and every other broadcast input/output capability a doc shooter would need.
 Our F5 has been all over the world, from Los Angeles to Tahiti to Japan.”